khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

   <figcaption class="figure-caption">Settings button with tooltip on hover</figcaption>
 </figure>

-- Place the button near the title or header of the page.
-Set the expectation that the user is going to be navigated away from the feature page to the settings by not embeding in a granular function of the page.
+- Place the button in the top right corner of the page.
+This sets the expectation that the button leads to the settings for that page as a whole rather than a granular function within the page.
 - Navigate to the specific settings page and category of that feature.
 For example, navigating to settings via the Package Registry will end up on the Packages & Registries page of settings.